 - Hyperpigmentation: a common condition caused by excess production of melanin, it results in darker or more pigmented spots and blotches on the skin.
 Some of the causes of hyperpigmentation are sun damage (sunspots), aging (age spots), or hormones (melasma).
 It can also be caused by scarring.
 Hyperpigmentation can occur all over the body but are most noticeable when on the face.

-Laser Skin Treatments At Canada Medlaser
+Laser Skin Treatments in Toronto At Canada Medlaser

 Laser treatments have been used in the Medical Aesthetics industry for several years, particularly in the permanent removal of unwanted hair.
 Laser hair removal works by destroying the hair follicles so the hair cannot grow.
 The rest of the skin remains undamaged because the laser can be adjusted to only focus on the darkest matter like the hair follicle.
 This same technology can also be used to treat problem areas of the skin.